renekreijveld/macOS_PHP_local_development/README.md

 - A comprehensive set of bash scripts tweaked for local Joomla!
 CMS website development.

 Follow these <a href="../../blob/main/install.md">installation instructions</a> to get everything up and running.

+Regular updates will be published in this repository.
+Follow these <a href="../../blob/main/update.md">update instructions</a> to update your local scripts.